Current projects

 Project lead: Karsten Lehmann

-The research and research communication project under the responsibility of Edith Petschnigg focuses on the handling of religion and religious plurality at Viennese schools during the First Republic of Austria.
+The publication project focuses on religion and religious plurality during the Interwar Period.
 In the Interwar period, at a great number of Viennese schools the everyday school life was characterised by the encounter of pupils of divers Christian, Jewish, and secular traditions.
 Central to this project are the perspectives of former pupils and their individual constructions of religious plurality.
 Therefore, the main source are oral history interviews with Jewish and Christian contemporary witnesses.

 2023: R&E-article 'Bedeutungsarmer Diskurs religiöser Vielfalt' by Karsten Lehmann